 There are millions of people who have scoliosis.
 There are more parts of the body affected because of this condition.
 A patient’s mental health and psyche can also be affected.
 A majority of patients reported feeling self-conscious while wearing a bathing suit, because of how their back looks with a curve.
 While most patients reported feeling self-conscious about their body in some way, many also reported that they were able to cope with their scoliosis in a positive way.

 In some severe cases of scoliosis, a person can be unable to work due to their physical limitations.
 Beyond having a limited ability to sit, stand, and walk, other physical requirements such as lifting, pushing, pulling, or carrying may be completely impossible for an individual with scoliosis, due to their back pain and strength limitations.
 Mental impairments can cause a patient to develop depression and even become reclusive, to the point of isolation, which may also make returning to work impossible.

 Scoliosis alone is rarely disabling unless it is severe.
 If you develop another spinal condition or injury, scoliosis can complicate treatment.
 Typically, a combination of spinal conditions will help qualify you for disability benefits.
 If you or a loved one has recently had a spinal condition or injury disability claim rejected, do not give up!
-Call the disability attorneys at Mehr, Fairbanks & Peterson today to receive a free consultation.
+Call the disability attorneys at Mehr Fairbanks Trial Lawyers today to receive a free consultation.
 We have helped people across the United States whom are unable to work due to back or spinal disorders.
 Find help today by calling 800-249-3731.